broadinstitute/gatk-sv/website/docs/gs/input_files.md

 ### PED file format {#ped-format}
 The PED file format is described [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).
 Note that GATK-SV imposes additional requirements:
 * The file must be tab-delimited.
-* The sex column must only contain integer values: 1=Male, 2=Female, 0=Other/Unknown.
+* The sex column must only contain 0, 1, or 2: 1=Male, 2=Female, 0=Other/Unknown.
 Sex chromosome aneuploidies (detected in [EvidenceQC](/docs/modules/eqc)) should be entered as sex = 0.
 * All family, individual, and parental IDs must conform to the [sample ID requirements](/docs/gs/inputs#sampleids).
 * Missing parental IDs should be entered as 0.
 * Header lines are allowed if they begin with a # character.